 The most wonderful time of the year is finally here.
 The holidays bring festive decorations, bustling preparations, celebrations … and too often, stress.
-While we worry about how to get everything done or how to adjust our plans to the challenges of 2020, we can’t forget to care for our beloved pets.
+While we worry about how to get everything done or how to adjust our plans to the challenges of the past year, we can’t forget to care for our beloved pets.

 The holidays can be as stressful for pets as they are for people.
 While they don’t have to stay up late wrapping presents or sending out cards, the hustle and bustle – and our own stress – can make them anxious.